artificyan/ml-intro-course/README.md

 By the end of the course, you should be able to:

 1. Apply fundamental machine learning models and methodology to solve real-world problems.
-1. Write idiomatic Python code to model data, both from scratch and with scikit-learn package.
+1. Write idiomatic Python code to model data.
+Primarily, using the scikit-learn package.
+Occasionally, implementing algorithms from scratch.
 1. Define common machine learning terms and identify common examples.
 1. Explain common regression, classification and clustering algorithms.
 1. Recognize when to and _when not to_ apply machine learning algorithms.